From Silos to Systems — Monitored.Reported.

 Data integration, cross-network analytics, compliance automation.
 Proves Canada is on track.

-Closing the Data Gaps
+Connecting the Data Layers

 GHGRP to NIR Pipeline

-Gap: Manual reconciliation between systems
+Today: Manual reconciliation between systems today

 Automated facility-to-national data flow